 Mark Perry is a Strategic Advisor and retired General Partner at New Enterprise Associates (NEA).
 Mark joined NEA as a Consultant in 1995 and became a General Partner in 1996.
 Mark focuses on information technology investments.
 Present NEA portfolio companies include Alien Technology, Glacier Bay, Huddler, ISGN Technologies, and TestMart.
 Previous board memberships include, Growth Networks (acquired by Cisco Systems), Hyperion Solutions, iManage (acquired by Interwoven), Magma Design Automation, Silicon Graphics, Silicon Spice (acquired by Broadcom), TiVo and Trading Dynamics (acquired by Ariba).
 From April 1994 to December 1995, Mark served as President and Chief Executive Officer and then as Chairman of Viewstar Corporation.
 From 1985 to 1994, he was an executive with Silicon Graphics, Vice Chairman (1992-1994) responsible for worldwide field operations, Executive Vice President (1988-1991) responsible for the product divisions, and Vice President of Finance and Administration and Chief Financial Officer (1985-1987).
 Prior to this, Mark was Executive Vice President and Chief Operating Officer of Sonoma Vineyards and a partner at Arthur Young & Company.
 He is a Certified Public Accountant in California.
 Mark received a Masters in Business Administration (with distinction) from the Harvard University Graduate School of Business and a Bachelor of Arts in Economics (cum laude) from Amherst College.
 Mark lives with his wife, Mauree Jane, in San Francisco.

-Jessica Pockey is one of Upstream’s Quality Improvement Officers, a role that merges together her interests in best practice dissemination and addressing health disparities.
-Jessica hails from a research background, with over a decade of experience managing studies that aim to improve the health of marginalized populations.
-Prior to joining Upstream, Jessica worked on projects that provided training and technical assistance to increase drug and alcohol interventions.
-She also spent time working with a rural South African hospital to implement new protocols to improve diagnosis and treatment of HIV and drug-resistant tuberculosis.
-These projects allowed Jessica to develop and hone her skills into a passion for increasing access for all people to the most effective healthcare practices.
-She is thrilled to apply this passion to the critical issue of women’s reproductive health through her role at Upstream.
+Prior to joining Upstream, Jessica had over a decade of experience managing research studies that aimed to improve the health of marginalized populations.
+This included training and technical assistance to improve drug and alcohol interventions, as well as implementing new protocols at a rural South African hospital to improve diagnosis and treatment of HIV and drug-resistant tuberculosis.
+Jessica has a passion for increasing access to the most effective healthcare practices for all people.
+She is thrilled to apply this passion to reproductive health through her role at Upstream.

-When she’s not traveling and exploring the world around her, Jessica can be found in the suburbs of Philadelphia where she lives with her wife and 3 kids.
+When she’s not traveling and exploring the world around her, Jessica can be found in Orlando where she lives with her wife and 3 kids.

-Kimberly Potter earned a MSW and MPH from Boston University in 2006 and 2007, respectively.
+Kimberly Potter is a Quality Improvement Office for Upstream USA.
+She earned a MSW and MPH from Boston University in 2006 and 2007, respectively.
 She has spent numerous years working in community-based organizations as both a licensed social worker and public health practitioner addressing issues including substance abuse, HIV/AIDS, mental health, and homelessness.
 Before joining Upstream, she worked for the NYC Department of Health and Mental Hygiene on a quality improvement initiative to support hospitals and healthcare facilities in the NYC area to address barriers to contraceptive access.

 Kimberly has received training through the Institute for Healthcare Improvement to be an Improvement Coach, and is committed to using these skills to improve healthcare systems and to address health inequities, particularly those that affect women.
 In her free time, Kimberly is passionate about travel and outdoor adventures.